TedTschopp/tschopp.net/_posts/2011-12-24-android-is-knotts-berry-farm-as-ios-is-to-disneyland.md

 ---
 id: 1035
-title: 'Android is Knott's Berry Farm as iOS is to Disneyland'
+title: Android is Knott's Berry Farm as iOS is to Disneyland
 date: 2011-12-24T09:12:25+00:00
 author: Ted Tschopp
 layout: post